J-F-K-C/Cheatpas/README.md

 # Cheatpas

 **cheatpas** is a lightweight, fast, and user-friendly CLI tool for managing and viewing cheatsheets.
-Written in Pascal, it serves as a modern addition to `man` pages, focusing on quick examples and easy access to common commands or undocumented software (e.g. proprietary software)
+Written in Pascal, it serves as a modern addition to `man` pages, focusing on quick examples and easy access to common commands or undocumented software (e.g. proprietary software).

 ---